Catholic Activity: Easter Symbols and Food

 The grownups, too, give eggs as presents in Ireland.
-The number of eggs to be given away is regulated by this ancient saying among Irish country folk: "One egg for the true gentleman; two eggs for the gentleman; three eggs for the churl [have-not]; four eggs for the lowest churl [tramp]."
+The number of eggs to be given away is regulated by this ancient saying among Irish country folk:

 In most countries the eggs are stained in plain vegetable dye colors.
 Among the Chaldeans, Syrians, and Greeks, the faithful present each other with crimson eggs in honor of the blood of Christ.
 In parts of Germany and Austria, green eggs alone are used on Maundy Thursday, but various colors are the vogue at Easter.
 Some Slavic peoples make special patterns of gold and silver.
 In Austria artists design striking patterns by fastening ferns and tiny plants around the eggs, which show a white pattern after the eggs are boiled.

 The Poles and Ukrainians decorate eggs with plain colors or simple designs and call them krasanki.
 Also a number of their eggs are made every year in a most distinctive manner with unusual ornamentation.
 These eggs are called pysanki (from pysac: to write, to design); each is a masterpiece of patient labor, native skill, and exquisite workmanship.
 Melted beeswax is applied with a stylus to the fresh white eggs, which are then dipped in successive baths of dye.
 After each dipping, wax is painted over the area where the preceding color is to remain.
 Gradually the whole complex pattern of lines and colors emerges into something fit for a jeweler's window.
 No two pysanki are identical.
 Although the same symbols are repeated, each egg is designed with great originality.
-The symbols used most are the sun (good fortune), rooster or hen (fulfillment of wishes), stag or deer (good health), flowers (love and charity).
+The used most are the sun (good fortune), rooster or hen (fulfillment of wishes), stag or deer (good health), flowers (love and charity).
 As decorative patterns the artists use rhombic and square checkerboards, dots, wave lines, and intersecting ribbons.